Subbath Cluster Dynamical Mean-Field Theory: Results

 \subsection{Large systems}

-The results we show in this section come from models that are practically impossible to simulate with the usual ED-CDMFT because of the Hilbert space size.
+The results shown in this section come from models that are practically impossible to treat with the usual ED-CDMFT because of the Hilbert space size.
 Hence, the standard CDMFT (single-bath) procedure has not been applied.
-We start with~Fig.\ref{fig: 1x4-4b-4sb} where a one-dimensional four-site cluster is embedded in four four-site subbaths.
+We start with~Fig.\ref{fig: 1x4-4b-4sb} where a one-dimensional, 4-site cluster is embedded in four 4-site subbaths.
 Although the numerical complexity of minimizing many variational parameters makes the particle-hole symmetry more challenging in this model, the Mott gap remains clear and the fit between converged hybridization functions is excellent.

-Fig.~\ref{fig: 2x2-4b-4sb} shows a two-dimensional four-site cluster embedded in four four-site subbaths.
+Fig.~\ref{fig: 2x2-4b-4sb-half-filled} shows a two-dimensional, 4-site square cluster hybridized with four 4-orbital subbaths.
 The spectral function exhibits precise particle-hole symmetry and the expected Mott gap.
-Compared to the spectral function on Fig.~\ref{fig: 2x2-8b-1sb_VS_2x2-2b-4sb}, the low-energy peaks (within $\omega\in [-2.5, 2.5]$) have better resolution due to the larger number of poles in the Green function from larger subbaths.
-Hence, for a given model, larger subbaths result in a better representation of the environment.
+Compared to the spectral function of Fig.~\ref{fig: 2x2-2b-4sb-half-filled}, the low-energy peaks (within $\omega\in [-2.5, 2.5]$) have better resolution due to the larger number of poles in the Green function from larger subbaths.

-This trend continues with larger subbaths in Fig.~\ref{fig: 2x2-8b-4sb}, where doubling each subbath size produces even finer spectral details.
-Comparing the bottom panels of Fig.~\ref{fig: 2x2-4b-4sb} and Fig.~\ref{fig: 2x2-8b-4sb}, we confirm that for a given cutoff frequency $\omega_c=4$, the fit between the converged hybridization functions is better with larger subbaths.
-Note that these calculations correspond to Hilbert space dimensions of $4^{20}$ and $4^{36}$, respectively, which are computationally prohibitive for standard ED-CDMFT.
+This trend continues with larger subbaths on Fig.~\ref{fig: 2x2-8b-4sb-half-filled}, where doubling the subbath size produces finer spectra.
+Comparing the bottom panels in Fig.~\ref{fig: CT-HYB-half-filling}, we see, as expected, that for a given cutoff frequency $\omega_c=4$, the fit between the converged hybridization functions improves with subbath size, as the distance $d$ drops rapidly: $d=1.69\times10^{-4},~3.95\times10^{-5}$ and $9.06\times10^{-10}$ for subbath sizes 2, 4, and 8, respectively.
+The same is observed when comparing with the CT-HYB solution: for a given model, larger subbaths result in a better representation of the environment.

+Note that the one-subbath equivalent of the calculations shown in Fig.~\ref{fig: 2x2-4b-4sb-half-filled} and Fig.~\ref{fig: 2x2-8b-4sb-half-filled} would require Hilbert space dimensions of $4^{20}$ and $4^{36}$, respectively, which are computationally prohibitive for standard ED-CDMFT.